-Friends, I am so excited to introduce this month’s Kindred Spirit — wine!
+Friends, I am so excited to introduce this month’s featured spirit — wine!
 Who doesn’t love a good glass of vino?

 This month, Rachel will be here on Mondays to tell us the basics of white, red, rosé and sparkling wine and I will chime in on Fridays with a wine cocktail!
 There’s plenty of vino to go around and much to learn, so grab a bottle and a corkscrew and read on.
 Here’s Rachel. // susannah